Buy you're Kona fresh from the best Kona coffee bean farms in Hawaii.

 There are many methods for brewing a gourmet cup of the best beans; no single technique is always right for every bean brand.
 The method you choose for making the best coffee beans should be based on your needs and your unique bean preferences.
 Do you want a hearty dark mug of the best beans fresh ground for breakfast?
 An afternoon medium bean?, Or best dessert medium-dark bean?, Do you prefer a milder arabica bean or a more commercial robusta bean flavor?

-The Best Estate Quality Extra Fancy Beans or Peaberry Beans are Hand Picked.
+The Best Estate Quality Kona Beans or Kona Peaberry Beans are Hand Picked.

-But no matter how you choose to make your Kona coffee beans, there are guidelines to follow which will give you the best cup of Hawaii coffee possible.
+But no matter how you choose to make your 100% kona coffee beans there are guidelines to follow which will give you the best cup of Hawaii coffee possible.
 To optimize the quality of every cup you prepare, fine-tune your brewing routine by incorporating these suggestions.

 Best Coffee Beans Brewers Guide “How to Guide”

 The Kona brew Machine or Mechanism

 Make sure that your brew machine is thoroughly cleaned after each use by rinsing it with clear, hot water and drying it with an absorbent towel (using any chemicals is not recommended).
 Check that no grounds have been left to collect on any part of the equipment and that there is no build-up of caffeine oils.
 Such residue can impart a bitter, rancid flavor to future cups of your best.
 We do recommend periodic equipment replacement for safety.